 How many appeals have gone to the independent parking adjudicator?

-As of 31 July 2017, 401 PCNs that have been issued as part of the trial closure have been reviewed by an independent parking adjudicator.
+As of 31 July 2017, 401 PCNs that had been issued as part of the trial closure had been reviewed by an independent parking adjudicator.
 In 301 of these cases (75%), the adjudicator upheld the council's decision to issue a PCN.